New Moon on

 Moon before ascending node

-10 days after descending node on 14 August 2033 at 11:54 in ♈ Aries.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 28 August 2033 at 07:12 in ♎ Libra.
+10 days after descending node on 14 August 2033 at 11:54 in ♈ Aries the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 28 August 2033 at 07:12 in ♎ Libra.

 Moon after northern standstill

-4 days since the previous standstill on 19 August 2033 at 17:46 in ♊ Gemini when the Moon has reached North declination of ∠18.456°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-18.364° at the point of next southern standstill on 3 September 2033 at 09:54 in ♐ Sagittarius.
+4 days since the last northern standstill on 19 August 2033 at 17:46 in ♊ Gemini when the Moon has reached North declination of ∠18.456° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-18.364° at the point of next southern standstill on 3 September 2033 at 09:54 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy